As e-bikes proliferate, so do deadly fires blamed on exploding lithium-ion batteries

 Last year, some 1.1 million e-bikes were imported into the U.S., according to the Light Electric Vehicle Association, an industry group.
 In 2021, more than 880,000 e-bikes came into the country — about double from the year before and triple the number in 2019.

-Many of the batteries now on the road are aftermarket products that are cheaply made and popular with delivery workers because of their lower prices.
+Many of the batteries now on the road are substandard or aftermarket products that are known fire hazards but are popular with delivery workers because they are cheaper.

-“But that product is so cheap because it hasn’t gone through those design and testing. … It doesn’t meet a standard, so that’s why they’re inexpensive,” said Matt Moore, the general and policy council for the PeopleForBikes Coalition, which will also take part in the forum.
-“Even if there was a regulation, there will still be the ability of foreign sellers and manufacturers to send these products into the United States.”
+PeopleForBikes Coalition, an industry trade group, called on the government Thursday to close off the borders to unsafe lithium-ion batteries.

+“If the agency follows through and creates these regulations, those regulations alone won’t be enough,” Matt Moore, the group’s general and policy counsel, told the commission.

 Associated Press video journalist Ted Shaffrey and video producer Vanessa A. Alvarez contributed to this report.